Describe a difficult decision you made with limited information. How did you decide what to do?

 The difference between making decisions on your own and discussing them is the amount of personal bias introduced to make it.

 Since all people are inherently biased, any decision-making process results in biases.
 So while the decision-maker will be thinking about what they feel is right for them, other members in the discussion might have different opinions.
 These opinions could lead to a stronger argument that might be more positive or negative.
-Ultimately, all decisions should account for other viewpoints; otherwise, no enduring decision will result.
+In the end, all decisions should account for other viewpoints; otherwise, no enduring decision will result - that may be the most difficult decision to make sometimes - deciding when you've actually reached that point.

 Why do some people sometimes question or second guess their choices?